Pyslet requires Python 2.6, Python 2.7 or Python 3.3+.

 2.4.
 Python 3¶

-Pyslet support in Python 3 is at an alpha stage.
+Pyslet support in Python 3 is at a beta stage.
 All unittests are now running under Python 3 and the setup script can be used to install Pyslet in Python 3 without errors.
 Try running your own code that uses Pyslet with python options -3Wd to expose any issues that you are likely to need to fix on any future transition.

 Support is currently limited to Python 3.3 and higher as some modules continue to require use of the ‘u’ prefix on unicode strings.
 There are only a handful of instances where this is a problem and these could be resolved if desired - please open an issue on GitHub if you need earlier Python 3 support.

 Pyslet includes it’s own module containing compatibility definitions that target the particular idioms I’ve used in the package.
 You are obviously free to use these definitions yourself to help you create code that also targets both Python 2 and 3 from the same source.

 The tox configuration has been modified to enable Python3 compatibility to be checked with: